 This document tries to describe the main concepts needed to get a new user started on solving complex partial differential equations using the Dune-Fem python bindings.
 Some parts are still quite raw and we would greatly appreciate any help improving this document.
 In addition if you would like to promote your own work then please upload a script showcasing some simulation you did bases on this package - it is possibly as easy as providing us with a Python script.
 More details on how to help us improve and extend this document see the section on How to showcase your own project.

 The Python bindings are based on pybind11 [WRM17] and a detailed description on how we export the polymorphic interfaces in Dune is provided in [DN18] which describes the dune module Dune-Python which after the Dune 2.7 release has been directly integrated into the Dune core modules.
 If you have a version newer then 2.8 then note that the Dune-Python module is obsolete.

-A scalar Laplace problem and a simple scalar, non linear time dependent partial differential equation is used to describe the basic concepts.
+A scalar Laplace problem and a simple scalar, non linear time dependent partial differential equation are used to describe the basic concepts.
 This leads through the steps required to set up the problem, solve the system of equations, and visualize the results.